zappajs/zappajs/docs/reference.md

 Directly from socket.io.
 The data sent by the client in the message.

+### @body

+Directly from socket.io.
+The data sent by the client in the message.

 ### @ack

 Directly from socket.io.
 Used to provide acknowledgement of messages sent by `@emit` on the client.